CRMPickers logoCRMPickers

 Pipeline management

-NetSuite CRM: pipeline tied to operations
+NetSuite CRM: pipeline connected to operations

-• Keeps opportunities close to order-to-cash context
+• Keeps opportunities closer to quote, order, renewal, and fulfillment context

 Automation